civio/medicamentalia/_articles/vaccines/stockout.en.md

 The South African government negotiates the prices and [Biovac](http://www.biovac.co.za/){:target="_blank"}, a public-private partnership, receive the raw materials from the pharmacists.
 In their premises in Ciudad del Cabo, they fill vials and distribute the orders that they receive from provinces.
 Both Madhi and Pillay claim that Biovac **has frozen supply** to certain provinces which have not paid.

 <div class="container-right">
-{% include video-container.html videoid="5UqhW64tNUU" title="Morena Makhoana, CEO of The Biovac Institute." credit="Vídeo: Serusha Govender." %}
+{% include video-container.html videoid="5UqhW64tNUU" title="Morena Makhoana, CEO of The Biovac Institute." credit="Vídeo: Anne Gonschorek." %}
 </div>

 Once the vaccines have been distributed to the South African clinics **the stock management problems begin to arise**.
 Karl le Roux, doctor and researcher from Zithuele hospital, [analysed](http://sahivsoc2014.co.za/wp-content/uploads/2014/10/Fri_Karl_leRouw-The-reasons-for-and-impact-of-stock-outs.pdf){:target="_blank"} the causes and effects of vaccines stockouts in the OR Tambo district, in the Eastern Cape province.
 According to his research, the shortages are due to a lack of space in the clinics, inadequate stock management systems, overworked staff and poorly trained nurses (that make orders for inadequate quantities), lack of responsibility in the provincial storage and [theft](http://samj.org.za/index.php/samj/article/view/7332/5356){:target="_blank"}.